mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "So you're just doing this to prove you were right all along.
 And I'm your Heikoi hero for all the PR."

-"Lif, none of our dreams or grudges matter if we're all dead.
+"Liffa, none of our dreams or grudges matter if we're all dead.
 I know this is the only way to survive, and I'm using what skills I have to convince the people we need for the job."

 The argumentation side of my brain went quiet.
 He was right.
 Even if we were enemies now, it wouldn't matter once we're all freezing and starving to death.